amcpherson/remixt/README.md

 where `$tmp_seq_1` and `$tmp_seq_2` are unique temporary directories.
 If you need to stop and restart the script, using the same temporary directory will allow the scripts to restart where it left off.

-For parallelism options see the section [Parallelism using pypeliner](#markdown-header-parallelism-using-pypeliner).

 ### Step 2 - Infer haplotype blocks

 The second step is to phase blocks of heterozygous SNPs using a 1000 genomes reference panel.
 The `pipeline/infer_haps.py` script can be used for this step: